GoldingAustin/xstate-set-context/README.md

 # XState Set Context

 A simple but powerful method to update context in XState.
-This library is modifier version of [store updates in SolidJS](https://www.solidjs.com/docs/latest/api#updating-stores).
+This library is a modified version of [store updates in SolidJS](https://www.solidjs.com/docs/latest/api#updating-stores).

 [![NPM](https://nodei.co/npm/xstate-set-context.png)](https://www.npmjs.com/package/xstate-set-context)